LinuxAtDuke/Intro-To-Linux/README.md

 Man can be your best friend when you are unfamiliar with commands in UNIX.
 You can run man followed by any command and see a comprehensive manual of the command and all options you can run it with.

 Sometimes manuals can be lengthy and the amount of information you need is not easily discernible, as such, short form help can be found often by trailing a command with `-?` or `--help`.

+If you know what you want to do, but don't know the command, `man -k` (or `apropos`) will list all the man pages that include the string you enter.
+You can then use `man` to learn more details about the command(s) that you found.

 **Hotkeys and Shortcuts:**